inegm/ebtombola/README.md

 you can load a previously saved tombola by typing `tombola.load('aname')` (where aname is the name you gave the saved state earlier)

+by default, Tombola instances are set to autosave each time there is a change in their state *after* they've been saved at least once.
+To change this default autosaving behavior so that saving needs to be done manually: `tombola.autosave = False`

 ### other things

 you can always check on the state of a Tombola by simply typing `tombola`